 "Rhythm is provided not by the story but by the actors, by the play of the actors.
 I understand the temporality without forgetting that this is a life and that it is happening."

-Hungarian Whales IV: Balna Shopping Center in Budapest (architect: Kas Oosterhuis)
+Hungarian Whales V: Balna Shopping Center in Budapest (architect: Kas Oosterhuis)

-Hungarian Whales V: The "arch" concept of the Hungarian pavilion presented at the Expo Milano in 2015 (architects: Attila Ertsey, Ágnes Herczeg and Sándor Sárkány)
+Hungarian Whales VI: The "arch" concept of the Hungarian pavilion presented at the Expo Milano in 2015 (architects: Attila Ertsey, Ágnes Herczeg and Sándor Sárkány)

-A "real" stuffed whale toured in Hungay in the early 1960s.
+Hungarian Whales VII: A "real" stuffed whale toured in Hungary in the early 1960s.

 In organic architecture, the paradigm of the inviolate interior of a living body is an often evoked metaphor.
 The whale’s physiognomy and cultural connotations (first of all because of its resemblance with Noah’s ark) let this animal appear as an organic, living creature simultaneously able to function as a house-like shelter for humans.